-The Fourth Quarter engages learners in an activity that enables them to manipulate materials to form a 3-Dimensional artistic creation and that would speak their intention in a powerful, intelligent, creative, and maturely representing art and design.
+The Fourth Quarter engages learners to activities that enable them to manipulate materials, tools, develop techniques, and distillate creativity to form a 3-Dimensional artistic creation that would speak their intention in a powerful, intelligent, and artistic character.
+These outputs essentially are the revelation of the entire processes and energies invested in the preceding quarters.